"I know what they've done! They've shot that beginning here, themselves. They've cut the picture to pieces!"

 - The HBO broadcast of the Extras Christmas special did this with some jokes, cutting or replacing references to British celebrities who aren't known in America.
 It was mild but still silly, because the show in general is still full of Britishisms that don't necessarily translate.
 It also makes a scene about talking celebrity dolls very jarring.
 The original one has a Jade Goody doll that says a catchphrase and then the racist remark she made about Shilpa Shetty's name on Big Brother.
 The American version replaces it with a Kramer doll that does a Seinfeld quote followed by the part of Michael Richards's notorious onstage rant about the black members of his stand-up audience where he reminded the white people present them that in the past they could have lynched them — which is less Never Live It Down and more Dude, Not Funny!.

 - This also extends to almost every British rock group from the start of the British invasion to around 1967 or so.
 It stemmed from two factors.
 First, records released in Europe usually had around fourteen songs on them, while American records usually had only twelve.
 Second, songs that were released as singles in England were usually not put on albums, meaning that many of any given band's most popular songs were not available on their regular studio albums.
-This caused America companies to mix and match songs and albums so they could exhaust their catalog and make more money.
+This caused America companies to mix and match songs and albums so they could exhaust their catalogue and make more money.
+Both The Rolling Stones' and The Yardbirds' American albums have become canon in the UK, though with the former that's only because ABKCO - an American company - owns the rights to the pre-1970 Stones catalogue.

 - The Clash's first album from 1977 was released in the US in 1979.
 This happened after their second, Give Em Enough Rope had been released in the US in 1978, which was the first album of theirs to be released there.
 Probably as a result, their newer singles from 1979 were included on the new version of their first album, replacing some songs that were deemed controversial by the record company at the time.
 Although a lot of people like this version of the album, the Clash's change in production techniques makes the inclusion of a later track like "I Fought The Law" pretty noticeable.